rubak714/Flask_App_Kubernetes/README.md

 Jenny (Jenkins) gives the finished cake (Docker container) to Kube.
 She also gives Kube a piece of paper with clear instructions: "Make 3 copies of this cake, keep them fresh, and if any go bad, replace them!"
 This paper is called a deployment.yaml.

-Kube reads the instructions and sends the cakes to his robots (Pods) who live in different ovens (Nodes).
-These robots serve the cakes to hungry customers through a service window (called a Service).
+Kube reads the instructions and sends the cakes to trays (Pods) placed in different ovens (Nodes).
+These trays present the cakes to hungry customers through a service window (called a Service).

 And guess what?
 If one of the robots drops a cake, Kubernetes quickly bakes a new one without asking Jenny!